Renting a rideshare vehicle can be a great option if you don’t have an eligible vehicle or if you’re just tired of putting miles on your own car.

 It starts with downloading the app.
 Once that’s on your phone, you’ll need to follow directions and upload your info as directed.

-After all your info is uploaded and you pay a $25 background-check fee, you’ll get a notice you’ve been approved, usually within 24 hours.
+After all your info is uploaded, including a selfie image of yourself with your driver’s license, and you pay a $25 background-check fee, you’ll get a notice you’ve been approved, usually within 3 – 5 business days.

 When I did it, I found a couple of Priuses waiting for me about a week out, but nothing for the same day or the next day; availability likely varies from location to location.